ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

    former's state is correctly saved by the latter.

 #. **CSS=1, TEL3=0**.
 Interrupt is routed to FEL when execution is in
    non-secure state.
-This is an valid routing model as a non-secure interrupt is handled by non-secure software.
+This is a valid routing model as a non-secure interrupt is handled by non-secure software.

 #. **CSS=1, TEL3=1**.
 Interrupt is routed to EL3 when execution is in